Nour-Ibrahim-1290/Bondora-Credit-Risk-Analysis-P2P-Lending-Platform/Project_Bondora_Credit_Analysis_P2P/Report.md

 - In order to make rational decisions, lenders want to minimize the risk of default of each lending decision, and realize the return that compensates for the risk.

 ### 1.3 Tools & Technologies
-- During this project we're using python for performing the analysis process.
+- During this project we're using Python for coding.
 - Pandas module for Data Preprocessing
 - Pandas, numpy, matlpotlib.pyplot, and seaborn for EDA.
 - Pandas, numpy, PCA for Feature Engineering.